Security — ClickHouse

 CREATE ROLE IF NOT EXISTS tdp_ldap_role;

--- Optional grants: apply only the access you need
+-- Optional grants: apply only the necessary access

 -- GRANT ALL ON tdp.* TO tdp_ldap_role;